MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-settings.md

 ![Change the label option after the retention period.](../media/change-label-option.png)

-Alternatively, disposition reviewers can manually select a replacement label as part of the [disposition review process](disposition.md#disposition-reviews) if the label setting **Start a disposition review** is selected on the **Choose what happens after the retention period** page.
+Alternatively, disposition reviewers can manually select a replacement label as part of the [disposition review process](disposition.md#disposition-reviews) if the label setting **Start a disposition review** is selected on this **Choose what happens after the retention period** page.

 ### Deleting content that's older than a specific age